Donna Derico showed her isoperated face | Entertainment - Breaking Latest News

 Source: Instagram/donnaderrico

-Everything is the same, and so is Donna, except that her followers have noticed that her face is quite different.
+Everything is the same, and so is Dona, except her followers have noticed that her face is quite different.
 Too much plastic has apparently “done” its effect, since photos of the actress showing her “real” state have recently appeared, in which she looks completely different without makeup and filters.

 Exclusive: Makeup-free ‘Baywatch’ babe Donna D’Errico looks completely different from her Instagramhttps://t.co/zj9odoFWjvpic.twitter.com/B8OC7ApZmn